When will men for sake of peace

-In 1949, four young Black men were accused of raping a white girl in Lake County near Orlando — at that time a Klan stronghold.
+In 1949, four young Black men (Groveland Four) were accused of raping a white girl in Lake County near Orlando — at that time a Klan stronghold.
 Later evidence indicates that the 17-year-old girl had been beaten by her husband, and that they concocted a phony rape story to conceal the beating from her parents who had threatened to shoot him if he brutalized her again.

 Charles Greenlee (age 16), and war veterans Sam Shepherd and Walter Irvin, were arrested for the supposed rape.
 The fourth man, Ernest Thomas managed to flee, but was gunned down by a Sheriff’s posse a few days later.
 A mob of more than 500 white men assembled to lynch the remaining three.
 When they couldn’t locate the prisoners, they formed a caravan of 200 cars and descended on the Black neighborhood of Groveland where the families of the accused men lived.
 They shot into homes and set some on fire.
 The Florida Governor sent the National Guard to restore order.

 Willis McCall, the Sheriff of Lake County, was notorious for his brutality against Blacks.
 Year-after-year he was reelected with the support of the citrus growers who he supplied with cheap, chain-gang prison labor at harvest time by arresting Blacks on trumped up charges for minor crimes.
 He also chased any and all union organizer out of the county.